Steve Bannon sentenced to 4 months in prison for flouting House Jan. 6 panel

 Federal prosecutors were seeking what they describe as a "severe" penalty: six months in jail and a fine of $200,000.
 In court papers earlier this week, they said Bannon pursued "a bad faith strategy of defiance and contempt."

-Bannon sat quietly and did not react as asked U.S. District Judge Carl Nichols delivered the sentence.
+Bannon sat quietly and did not react as U.S. District Judge Carl Nichols delivered the sentence.

 No one has been incarcerated for contempt of Congress in decades

-The Justice Department took the unusual step of listing a series of bombastic and demeaning statements Bannon made about the justice system and lawmakers in their court filing.
+In its court filing, the Justice Department took the unusual step of listing a series of bombastic and demeaning statements Bannon made about the justice system and lawmakers.

 Bannon refused to turn over even a single piece of paper to the Jan.
 6 committee, and he also refused to cooperate with the probation office in advance of his sentencing, prosecutor J.P.
 Cooney wrote.